geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 I think because you skipped the very slow one.

 ##### **Geohot** [[00:26:48](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1608)]
 Oh, I skipped the very slow one.
 Okay.
 You mean, but you're getting it being slow on the profile or being slow?
-Because it is really slow on...
+Because it is really slow on..
 If I click merge views, the thing is like hung.

 ##### **Geohot** [[00:26:58](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1618)]
 If I click like one of the scheduling events, it like hangs.
 I don't.
 It shouldn't hang.